interledgerjs/ilp-plugin/README.md

 `ILP_PLUGIN` : The name/path of the plugin module
 `ILP_PLUGIN_OPTIONS` : The options passed to the constructor, serialized as a JSON object.

-The options object passed to `createPlugin` is a subset of the account configuration object proveded to `ilp-connector`.
+The options object passed is a subset of the account configuration object proveded to `ilp-connector`.